 The Maya Declaration was launched in 2011 at the Global Policy Forum (GPF) in Riveria Maya, Mexico.
-A total of 62 Maya Declaration Commitments have been made, representing more than half of AFI’s growing membership, which is currently compromised of more than 100 financial regulatory and policymaking institutions from over 90 developing and emerging countries.
+A total of 62 Maya Declaration Commitments have been made, representing more than half of AFI’s growing membership, which is currently comprised of more than 100 financial regulatory and policymaking institutions from over 90 developing and emerging countries.

 Smart Goals, Smart Policies

 The Maya Declaration has seen a strong growth in institutional commitments and a sharp increase in quantified targets.
 To date, 32 AFI members have set quantified targets, while nine institutions have already achieved their quantified targets.
 Additionally, 82 quantified targets have been set across three dimensions of financial inclusion: access, usage and quality, which are also used to classify the core set of indicators by the AFI Financial Inclusion Data Working Group (FIDWG).
 Of the 432 overall targets, 31 percent are completed with 69 percent in progress.